 Pizzerias are a dime a dozen in Rome but few are as unique as the one I found in Trastevere.
 La Renella is Trastevere’s rustic pizza shop, where the owner lets you slip in through the backdoor!
 The oven here is older than Italy itself, dating back to the era of Julius Caesar!
 Most people think wood or coal-burning ovens are the traditional way of baking pizza but it is actually with hazelnut shells!
 The result?
 A pizza with a hazelnut scent that’s crunchy on the outside, soft and savoury on the inside.
 After so many years, it’s impressive that an oven could still turn out such delicious pizza!

 Having grown up on Italian food, pasta is one of those dishes that make my eyebrows shift in a funny way at so-called “Italian” restaurants.
 It still surprises me when chefs cook them with cream, especially carbonara.
-Authentic carbonara is made with only 3 ingredients – egg, Italian bacon, and grated parmigiano or pecorino cheese.
-Because of its simplicity, some say it was used to fuel blue-collar workers during Italy’s unification.
-In Trastevere, Osteria Der Belli makes carbonara just the way it was invented!
+Authentic carbonara is made with only 3 ingredients – egg, Italian bacon or pancetta, and grated cheese like parmigiano or pecorino sheep cheese.
+Because of its simplicity to make, it was often used to fuel blue-collar workers during Italy’s unification.
+In Trastevere, Osteria Der Belli makes carbonara just the way it originated.

 I finally found the best Italian food in all of Rome and it happens to be in Trastevere!

-My tour with Eating Italy was more than just a food tour.
-It was an experience of authentic, local life in Rome, in an area that didn’t feel like Rome at all.
+My Eating Europe tour was more than just a food tour.
+It was an experience into authentic and local life in Rome, finally a different side from the touristy kind that I had known.
 For the first time, I didn’t smell any Whoppers and didn’t even see a Big Arch!
 Not one!
 Just real people and real food.
 From the perspective of a local, Kate and Maria introduce you to a neighbourhood tourists rarely go, where you can meet the families that own the shops, hear their stories, and share their passion for food.
-Their four-hour twilight tour was thee best organized food tour I’ve been on where the guide really digs deep into the culture and community here.
+The four-hour twilight tour was thee best organized food tour I’ve been on, where you really get to immerse deep into a culture and way of life.